Termination of enrolment

 Exceeding the period of enrolment

-Two months prior to the expected delivery date, the student and principal supervisor will be notified by the PhD School Secretariat with information on how and when the dissertation is to be submitted.
-If the dissertation is not submitted at the determined date of delivery and postponement has not been sought and granted, the student is notified that enrolment will be terminated.
+Two months prior to the anticipated thesis submission date, the PhD School will provide the student and the principal supervisor with information on how and when the thesis should be submitted.
+If the thesis is not submitted by the specified submission date and no extension has been requested and granted, the student will be notified that their enrollment will be terminated.